Inflect logo

 FactorRating / DataNotes

-Global Connectivity GradeBGood regional connectivity with improving international links.
+Global Connectivity GradeBGood regional connectivity with opportunities for network optimization.

-Direct Cloud On-Ramps0 – as of September 2025Nearest hubs are in Miami or Bogotá; private connectivity options are available.
+Direct Cloud On-Ramps0 – as of September 2025Nearest hubs are in Miami or Bogotá; private connectivity is available.

 Sales Tax15% VAT – as of September 2025Standard Value Added Tax applies to equipment and services.